xAPI-vle/xAPI-vle-recipe/recipes/Module-View.md

 #Module/Block/Object View
-Revision: Working Towards 1.0
+Revision: 1.1

 ##Purpose
-An activity that shows that a user has viewed a vle resource such as a Moodle Module or Blackboard building block (eg a page as identified by its url)
+This recipe defines the structure and terms to record the experience of viewing a vle resource such as a Moodle Module or Blackboard building block (eg a page as identified by its url)

 ### Actor
 [Accounts](/common_statements.md#actor.account) is used as the identifer.
-Account/Name to use is up to the sender, as long as it is resolvable, unique and persistant .
+Account/Name to use is up to the sender, as long as it is resolvable, unique and persistant.
 Candidates include: vle id, the login name, and an other field with a student id in.

 ``` Javascript
 {